Pevtrick/XMLtoObject/README.md

 # XMLParser
 JavaScript extension for the XMLDocument type.
 This extension is written in pure JavaScript so jQuery is not required.

+## Usage
+`myObject = myXMLDocument.parse();`